Laboratory Calibration Service

 Laboratory Calibration for Medical Devices

 Medical devices, such as blood glucose meters and blood pressure monitors, require accurate and reliable measurements to ensure patient safety.
 Calibration of these devices is critical and is subject to strict regulations and standards.
-The FDA requires that medical devices are calibrated in accordance with the manufacturer’s recommendations, and that the calibration is performed by qualified personnel.
-Additionally, the FDA requires that the calibration is documented, and that the results are made available upon request.
+The FDA requires that medical devices be calibrated in accordance with the manufacturer’s recommendations and that the calibration be performed by qualified personnel.
+Additionally, the FDA requires that the calibration be documented and that the results be made available upon request.

 Traceability and Accreditation in Laboratory Calibration

 Traceability is the ability to trace the calibration of an instrument or system back to a standard of known accuracy.
 This is important because it allows for the determination of the uncertainty of the measurement and ensures that the measurement is accurate and reliable.
-Accreditation is the process of certifying that a laboratory, or a calibration service provider, is competent and follows international
+Accreditation is the process of certifying that a laboratory or a calibration service provider is competent and follows international standards

 Maintaining Calibration Records in Laboratory Calibration